Cancer Complications: Confusing Bills, Maddening Errors And Endless Phone Calls

 Sometimes there are errors.

-Part of the problem, she contends, is that one insurance company covers visits with Ascension providers and hospitals and another company covers pharmacy claims and specialty drugs and providers outside of the Ascension network.
-Some of the bills, including a $1,400 one from an ER visit — were sent to the wrong insurer, she said.
+Part of the problem, she contends, is that one insurance company covers visits with Ascension providers and hospitals and another company covers pharmacy claims, specialty drugs and providers outside Ascension's network.
+Some of the bills, including a $1,400 one from an ER visit — were sent to the wrong insurer, she says.

 Carol cites other issues.
-An $18,400 chemotherapy bill submitted with missing information and then denied because it arrived late.
-A $870 MRI bill denied because the provider said there was no pre-authorization.
+An $18,400 chemotherapy bill was submitted with missing information and then denied because it arrived late.
+An $870 MRI bill was denied because the provider said there was no pre-authorization.

 "It's not any one individual.
 It's not any one system or provider," she says.
 "The whole system is messed up. ...
 There's no recourse for me except to just keep making phone calls."

 On this particular afternoon, Carol has a long list of calls to make.
 One to figure out why she couldn't access her insurance claims online.
-Another to a medical provider that urged her to pay $380, even though they acknowledged they owed her about $80 of that total.
+Another to a medical provider that urged her to pay $380, even though it acknowledged that it owed her about $80 of that total.

-Someone who answered the phone again suggests Carol pay the entire amount.
+Someone who answers the phone suggests again that Carol pay the entire amount.
 "Once it's posted to your account and it goes through, we would send you a check," the woman says.

 Carol shakes her head.
 "I'm sure y'all are fine people over there, but I'm not trusting a refund to come," she responds, reflecting on her experience as a consumer of cancer care.
 "The problem is, they want their money and they are going to get it one way or the other."